 The Professional Diploma in Tropical Medicine & Hygiene (DTM&H)

 All students going on the MSc will take the Professional Diploma in Tropical Medicine & Hygiene.
-Students with a prior DTM&H, or holding 60 Masters level credits from the DTM&H (East African Partnership) may apply for exemption from Term 1 via accreditation of prior learning.
+Students with a prior DTM&H, or holding 60 Masters level credits from the DTM&H (East African Partnership) may apply for exemption from Term 1 via recognition of prior learning.

 The Frederick Murgatroyd Award is awarded each year for the best student of the year.
 Donated by Mrs Murgatroyd in memory of her husband, who held the Wellcome Chair of Clinical Tropical Medicine in 1950 and 1951.